boomcan90/store/README.rst

 You will see this for successful tests.

 .. image:: doc_images/doc_test_success.png
+    :width: 400

-You will see a pretty welcome screen.
+For a successful run, you will see a pretty welcome screen.
 Explore the various files and try to make sense of it.

+..image:: doc_images/doc_welcome_success.png
+    :width: 400

 Once you have installed your DBMS, run the following to create your app's database tables and perform the initial migration ::